VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 Setup a debugger, probably.
 You'll want to install the plugins [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).
 Then install `java-debug-adapter`.
 The code to configure the debugger is already there, but is disabled.
 Look for any reference to `java-debug` then "uncomment" the keybindings and the `.setup_dap` function.
 I didn't test the debugger so I can't tell you how it works, but I believe it should work.

+To learn about nvim-dap and nvim-dap-ui look at this video [Debugging In Neovim (ft TJ DeVries and BashBunni)](https://www.youtube.com/watch?v=0moS8UHupGc).
+Sadly is not about java, but it should teach you the basics of nvim-dap and how to use it.